innotrade/enapso-graphdb-admin/README.md

 ## Delete User

 **Caution!
-This deletes the user including all assigend authorities (roles)!
+This deletes the user including all assigned authorities (roles)!
 This operation cannot be undone!**
-Deletes a user from the Graph Database instance: if security is on then for Deleting User, user role need to be Adminstrator else operation not performed
+Deletes a user from the Graph Database instance: if security is on then for Deleting User, the user role needs to be Administrator else operation is not performed

 ```javascript
 graphDBEndpoint